 Click on a photo to enlarge.

-Price for Marching with Caesar Fans £63.34 (includes the 5% discount plus Delivery costs).
-To order direct from Calix Imperium and receive your 5 % Discount , contact this e-mail email@example.com.
+Price for Marching with Caesar Fans (with a 5% discount) is £63.34 excluding delivery costs.
+EEC buyers should add VAT and delivery costs.
+To order direct from Calix Imperium and receive your 5 % Discount, contact this e-mail firstname.lastname@example.org.

 For more information, visit www.caliximperium.com.